Global Patient Services Spring 2013

 Our endocrine surgery team’s thyroid and parathyroid surgery case volume has more than quadrupled in the past 10 years.
 Patients are increasingly referred for complex conditions such as reoperative problems, advanced cancers and hereditary endocrine syndromes.

-Be Well: Health & Wellness Updates to Keep Your Family Healthy
+Children's Health Essentials: Health & Wellness Updates to Keep Your Family Healthy

-Be Well: Knowledge for Better Living.
+Children's Health Essentials: Knowledge for Better Living.